abhijeet-wankhade/profile-card/README.md

 # Profile Card

-A multi-page personal profile card website built using only HTML and CSS.
+A multi-page personal profile card built using only HTML and CSS.
 This project showcases my education, experience, skills, languages, and interests.

 ---